-5.1.1 Current Transformers
+5.1.1 Current Transformers.

-One set of current transformers in accordance with IEC Standard 185 and with a minimum standard of accuracy class 0.5S (irrespective of the secondary current rating of the current transformers) shall be provided.
-Preferably the current transformers shall be dedicated for Settlement purposes, but the CTs may be used for other purposes provided the overall accuracy requirements in clause 4.2.1 are met and evidence of the value of the additional burden is available for inspection by the SSA or its agent.
+Where required, one set of current transformers to IEC Standard 185 with a minimum standard of accuracy class 0.5, shall be provided per circuit.
+Preferably, the current transformers shall be dedicated for Settlement purposes, but the CTs may be used for other purposes provided the overall accuracy requirements in clause 4.2.1 are met and evidence of the value of the additional burden is available for inspection by the SSA or its agent.
 The additional burden shall not be modified without prior notification to the SSA, and evidence of the value of the modified additional burden shall be available for inspection by the SSA or its Agent.